-Indigenous people account for less than five percent of the Canadian population, yet represent 25 per cent of the total inmate population.
-Canada is not alone, however, in having over representation of Indigenous inmates.
-In Australia and New Zealand the rate of incarceration of Indigenous people is also disproportionately high.
+Indigenous people account for less than five percent of the Canadian population, yet represent 25 percent of the total inmate population.
+Canada is not alone, however, in having an over-representation of Indigenous inmates.
+In Australia and New Zealand, the rate of incarceration of Indigenous people is also disproportionately high.

 In Canada, for over 140 years, Indigenous Peoples have been controlled and constrained by the policies of the Indian Act, which was originally written with assimilation in mind.